 One of my best friends Paulina really wanted me to cook some Asian food for her.
 However, we couldn’t find any Thai or Chinese herbs and spices in a supermarket so we went to Hanoi – one of Vietnamese restaurants in Wroclaw where Paulina lives.
 We had a yummy Vietnamese soup and some rice with meat!

 The other night I partied with my friend Paula and her mates.
 What a night!

 #4 Craving Polish food

-After eating a bowl of rice every day with some fried vegetables, I was dreaming of Polish food (here you can read my guest post on 10 of my best Polish foods to understand why I love Polish cuisine so much).
+After eating a bowl of rice every day with some fried vegetables, I was dreaming of Polish food.
 I knew once I got home my mom will be cooking all my favourite Polish dishes.
 I was right – she did, she does and will be cooking till my last day in Poland.

 I wake up in the morning to have a delicious piece of cake or cookie for my breakfast.

 Then I taste my favourite Polish dumplings and finish my day with a huge plate of herring in oil with onion (mmmmm I’m getting hungry now!)

 Although I left Poland for nearly 3 weeks to travel in Europe, I am already back and ready for Christmas.
 Me and my mom are working really hard to make this Christmas special and unforgettable.
 Simple can’t wait for it!